5 Music Skills With Their Mental Health Benefits

 I would teach children music, physics, and philosophy; but most importantly music, for the patterns in music and all the other arts are the keys to learning."

-Cognitive science and Psychology suggests that music therapy can improve your brain functioning.
+Cognitive science and psychology suggest that music therapy can improve your brain functioning.
 It points out that musical training is capable of curing mental illness and promotes spatial and verbal memory.
 In fact, learning how to play a musical instrument is all about establishing hand-eye coordination and makes coordination better.

 Benefits of Listening to Music on Mental Health